Sir William à Court, 1st Baronet: Personal life

 He died in July 1817 and was succeeded in the baronetcy by his son William, who became Lord Lieutenant of Ireland and was elevated to the peerage as Baron Heytesbury in 1828.
 Lady à Court died in 1821.

-His granddaughter, Elizabeth (d.
-1911) married in 1846 the Rt.
+Descendants

+Through his youngest son Charles, he was posthumously a grandfather of Elizabeth Ash à Court-Repington (1822–1911), who married the Rt.
 Hon.
-Sidney Herbert and had seven children, including the 13th and 14th Earls of Pembroke & Montgomery.
+Sidney Herbert in 1846 and had seven children, including the 13th and 14th Earls of Pembroke & Montgomery.